Is ArcGIS Pro Installed on your computer?

-We will begin using this software in this lesson.
+We will begin using this software next week.
 If you have not yet received your free copy, please contact our Program Assistant immediately, Susan Spaugh, at firstname.lastname@example.org or toll-free (U.S.) at 877-713-7778!

 An Overview of Lesson 1